george-gca/george-gca.github.io/_drafts/2023-06-01-slidev_for_non_web_devs.md

 ## Basic settings

 I am not a hardcore sli.dev user or web developer.
 So there were some things that took some time for me to figure out, and I think it is worth mentioning.
 The first one is forcing the slides to be in dark mode.
-To do that, I add the following line to the front matter of `slides.md` file:
+To do that, add the following line to the front matter of `slides.md`:

 ```yaml
 colorSchema: 'dark'